SS Shieldhall: History

-She was built on the classic lines of a 1920s steam tanker with a traditional wheelhouse of riveted and welded construction, a slightly raked stem and a cruiser stern.
+She was built on the classic lines of a 1920s steam tanker with a traditional midships wheelhouse.
+The hull was of riveted and welded construction with a slightly raked stem and a cruiser stern.
 Her length is 268 ft and breadth 44 ft 7 in.
 Accommodation was provided for 80 passengers.
-She entered service in October 1955 and was operated by Glasgow Corporation to transport treated sewage sludge down the Clyde to be dumped at sea.
-She and her sister ships were jocularly known as Clyde banana boats as the livery resembled that of a well known banana shipping company.

-In 1976 after 21 years of service on the Clyde, Shieldhall was laid up, and in the following year was bought by the Southern Water Authority to carry sludge from Southampton, England, to an area south of the Isle of Wight.
+In 1976 after 21 years of service on the Clyde, Shieldhall was laid up, and in the following year was bought by the Southern Water Authority.
+Once at Southampton, Shieldhall would take sludge from the areas of Marchwood, Totton and Woolston, then dump the sludge in an area south of the Nab Tower.